jsc604/scheduler/README.md

 * Custom hooks for efficient and flexible state management
 * Axios for seamless API calls
 * Storybook for easy component development and visualization
-* UseState and useReducer for managing the app's state in a performant way
+* useState, useEffect, and useReducer for managing the app's state in a performant way

 The scheduler allows users to create and manage appointments, making it perfect for businesses or individuals looking to streamline their scheduling process.
 The user interface is intuitive and easy to use, making it accessible to people of all skill levels.